tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 - [ ] Saw that whenever I solve issues or get a problem done, I feel good, and until then I feel tense and not happy.
 I want to fix that and feel like all progress is good, take it slow and concentrate more on the progress and the process rather than the destination.

 Tasks for tomorrow :-
-- Udemy - Javascript In Action, Project 1: 🍒🍒
+- Udemy - Javascript In Action Projects: 🍒🍒